SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Safety Assurance.

-Most directly, this chart relates to compliance and safety topics around Safety Risk Management as it supports the hazard identification, safety risk analysis, and subsequent hazard risk management process.
+Most directly, this chart relates to compliance and safety topics around Safety Risk Management as it supports hazard identification, safety risk analysis, and subsequent hazard risk management process.

 Also, it reveals certain Safety Assurance aspects of an SMS because it helps safety managers evaluate the historical performance of their risk management efforts.